-The 3 - 2 transfer option in engineering is similar to the 2 - 2 program but includes another year of study at Utica College in which students take more physics, math, and core courses for a total of at least 96 hours.
-With this additional coursework, students will transfer to an engineering school where they will take junior-level engineering courses.
+The 3 - 2 transfer option in engineering provides the basic courses typically found in the first years of engineering programs.
+Students have the advantages of small classes and close contact with the faculty as they master their foundation courses in science, mathematics, and introductory engineering at Utica College, along with core courses, for a total of at least 96 hours.
+With this coursework completed, students transfer to an engineering school where they take junior-level engineering courses.
 Upon the completion of 32 hours at the transfer college (and receipt of an official transcript), students will earn a B.A. in physics from Utica College.
 When the students have satisfied the requirements from the engineering school, typically after another year of study there, they will earn a second degree, in engineering.
 In effect, one year of college work counts for the degree at two institutions, and students will have a liberal arts degree in addition to the engineering degree.
-This degree should be considered by those seeking a career in technical management.
+This degree should be considered by those seeking a career in technical management